 If antibiotics are fighting off the bad bacteria, guess what?
 They’re also fighting off the good bacteria colonies as well!
 Antibiotics are not just found in our prescription medication, but even in the US with our meat/dairy/egg and general factory farming food production.
 We must be mindful and feed our body with foods that promote healthy gut microflora and a healthy ecosystem.
-Consuming probiotic rich foods and a plant-based diet loaded with fruit and vegetable fibers will do this perfectly.
+Consuming probiotic-rich foods and a plant-based diet loaded with fruit and vegetable fibers will do this perfectly.
 In fact, research even says that probiotics can help with antibiotic-related diarrhea, so keep that in mind if you’re experiencing this side effect (3).

 Probiotics occur naturally in our digestive system already!
 They’re made from digesting the foods we eat.
 You can see how this can be an issue for those who don’t consume a diet high in whole foods and rely on the Standard American Diet for their nutrition.
 Highly processed foods, ones that contain those antibiotics from meats and dairy (again I’m referring to those not produced on an actual farm with “farmer Joe” taking care of his animals), and foods lacking in fiber are just some ways our bodies aren’t primed for a healthy ecosystem.

-- Fermented sauerkraut and fermented pickles: Note that there’s a difference between naturally fermented sauerkraut/pickles/vegetables and the kind you find in a can loaded with vinegar and salt.
+- Fermented sauerkraut and fermented pickles: Note that there’s a difference between naturally fermented sauerkraut/pickles/vegetables and the kind you find in a can, loaded with vinegar and salt.
 This kind doesn’t contain the probiotics like fermented varieties do.

 - Kimchi, raw or all naturally fermented.
 You can also make your own!